Podcast: Play in new window | Download (Duration: 1:46:09 — 145.8MB) | Embed

-Because of our aging population, more people over the age of 65 are facing caregiving & employment struggles.
-A significant portion of people at retirement age are at risk of having to care for a parent.
+Because of our aging population, more people over 65 are facing caregiving & employment struggles.
+Many people at retirement age risk having to care for a parent.
 Some of these workers may also be caring for a spouse.

 Currently, 22% of retirees left the workforce early due to competing caregiving and employment struggles.
 Additionally, 25% of Alzheimer's caregivers are sandwiched between caring for parents and children.

 At first glance, it would be understandable if corporations thought being part of the solution was expensive.
 Thankfully, the opposite is true.
-Organizations can gain a competitive advantage by becoming a caring corporation with little financial outlay.
+Organizations can gain a competitive advantage by becoming caring corporations with little financial outlay.

 What Can Corporations Do?

 Good news amongst such a challenge.
-The purpose of this episode is to spark conversations on solving this growing crisis.
-A study by Harvard Business School (Focus on Work) lays out 6 suggestions.
+This episode aims to spark conversations on solving this growing crisis.
+A study by Harvard Business School (Focus on Work) lays out six suggestions.
 Most of the suggestions add to duties already in practice.
 One of the most important things a corporation can do is listen.
 Employees need to be open about their caregiving and employment struggles.

 The study suggests that employers understand that caregiving employees are committed to their jobs.
 We still have outdated assumptions that this is not the case.
 Allowing workplace flexibility is crucial for employees at all levels of caregiving.
 This can include child-rearing and eldercare.